 - Which measures have been suggested or are in place to counter the issue?
 Do they work?

 A point that I will stress is the general lack of quantitative analysis and of reliable data on the issue, as most of the studies are qualitative in nature and rely on impressions and surveys of practitioners.
-Furthermore, the frameworks used in these surveys are slightly different between each other, making cross-study comparisons quite difficult.
+Furthermore, the frameworks used in these surveys differ between a study and the other, making cross-study comparisons quite difficult.

 Preamble – what are we talking about?